ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Game Over__
-Showing final result of the game
+Showing final result of the game.
+Final score will be checked against the current 10 highests scores.
+Regardless of whether user gets to top 10 or not, high-scores table is updated and displayed.

 <details open><summary>Game Over IMAGE</summary>